-Legal Options if Injured as a Passenger on a Motorcycle
+Legal Options if Injured as a Passenger on a Motorcycle in Ohio

 Being a passenger on a motorcycle could leave you severely injured in an accident.
 If you’ve been hurt while riding on someone else’s motorcycle, you could be eligible for compensation.
 Contact us at Kisling, Nestico & Redick today to discuss your legal options.

 Riding a motorcycle can be just as fun for a passenger as it is for the operator.
 Maybe even more enjoyable since you can simply experience the ride without worrying about maneuvering the bike.
 However, as a passenger, you are as unprotected from the elements and the consequences of a collision as the operator, which can lead serious injuries.

 If you were injured while riding a motorcycle another person was steering, contact our experienced Ohio motorcycle accident lawyers at Kisling, Nestico & Redick.
 We understand motorcycle passenger injuries and the legal cases and claims that follow can be emotionally complex, particularly when you believe a friend or family member is at fault for your current condition.

 We will explain your rights and legal options while guiding you through the process of obtaining compensation.
 Contact us today, or call us today at 1-800-HURT-NOW to learn more about how we can help.